 - In Warhammer 40,000, the alien race called the Demiurg mostly live in massive Stronghold-class cityships, and tend to survive by asteroid mining.
-Quite fitting, as they are basically Dwarfs [[Recycled IN SPACE!
-IN SPACE!]
+Quite fitting, as they are basically Dwarfs IN SPACE!

 - The Star*Drive fluff mentions asteroid mining as a common (though dangerous) source of income, especially in frontier regions.

 - One of the career options in the sci-fi Tabletop RPG Traveller is "Belter", their name for asteroid miner.